|

 Most school administrators are managers of bureaucracies.
 Their

-advanced degree work at the masterês and advanced certificate level is composed of courses which
+advanced degree work at the master’s and advanced certificate

-permit them to function well within their culturally-determined and reinforced
+level is composed of courses which permit them to function well within

-management, business procedures, and traditional leadership techniques.
+business procedures, and traditional leadership techniques.
 Rarely

 are options in the social sciences encouraged or sought.
-Social science data
+Social science

-than how they are different.
-The nature of bureaucracies with respect to social
+are alike rather than how they are different.
+The nature of bureaucracies

-arrangements encourages a likeness view by its concentration upon equal and
+with respect to social arrangements encourages a likeness view by

-fair treatment through rules; separation of people through specialization; and
+of people through specialization; and impersonalization through rank,

-nor appreciated when the administratorês orientation is toward
+the administrator’s orientation is toward likenesses.

 A key function of the administrative role described here is that of